sierralbaltins/BagelParty/README.md

   This method is triggered when the user clicks a button to calculate the number of bagel packs needed.
   It retrieves the number of attendees from the EditText widget, handling any input errors by setting a default value of 0 if the input is invalid.
   It checks the selected hunger level from the RadioGroup and assigns it to the BagelCalculator.HungerLevel enum.

+  -NewAppWidget.java is another file code that can be automatically added when you right-click on MainActivity.java.
+Then you click on New > Widget > App Widget.
+After clicking App Widget, NewAppWidget.java will   be added to your file structure with Java code already inside it.
+NewAppWdget.java will make an app widget appear on your emulator which can be clicked on to interact and test the Bagel Party app.
   It creates a BagelCalculator object using the number of attendees and selected hunger level, calculates the total number of bagel packs needed, and then displays this value in the TextView.